Biao language

-Speakers of this language are classified as part of Han Chinese ethnic groups.
+Biao speakers are officially classified as ethnic Han by the Chinese government.

 Classification

 Like Lakkia, the genetic affiliation of the Biao language within the Kra–Dai family is uncertain, although it could be a sister of the Kam–Sui languages.
 Hsiu (2014) suggests that Biao could either subgroup with Lakkia, or form an independent branch of Kra–Dai on its own.